SuperNova76/TopCPToolKit/docs/tutorials/submit_grid.md

 Total files : 0
 Total size : 0.000 B
 ```
-in other words, this derivation has been deleted -- not really surprising as this was a very old version (one can tell by the last 5 characters, the p-tag p4856, recent samples have >= p5xxx, for example for this tutorial we used p5226).
+which means this derivation has been deleted.

+!!! example "Exercise"
+    What is the latest p-tag for this sample?

+??? success "Solution"
+    Rucio accepts wildcards.
+Try
+    ```
+    rucio list-dids mc20_13TeV.410470.PhPy8EG_A14_ttbar_hdamp258p75_nonallhad.deriv.DAOD_PHYS.e6337_s3681_r13145_p*
+    ```
+    and look for the one with the largest p-tag.

 Each sub-group of the [Physics Modelling Group (PMG)](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/PhysicsModellingGroup) group maintains information about recommended MC samples, for example the PMG TopProcesses subgroup twiki [lists recomended top-related samples](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/PmgTopProcesses#Practical_information), here you can see that the DSID 410470 is the current recommended ttbar MC sample.
 If we don't know the full dataset name, it is usually possible to search it out via rucio following some assumptions.
 Let's assume that the derivation format we want is `DAOD_PHYS`, and the DSID is 410470.
-To obtain simulation for full Run-II dataset, we will need three samples corresponding to the 2015-16 (mc16a), 2017 (mc16d) and 2018 (mc16e) data-taking period.
+To obtain simulation for full Run-II dataset, we will need three samples corresponding to the 2015-16 (mc20a), 2017 (mc20d) and 2018 (mc20e) data-taking period.
 This can be distinguished based on the r-tag, which is 13167, r13144 and r13145, respectively.
-Let's search for the most up-to-date 410470 mc16d sample:
+Let's search for the most up-to-date 410470 mc20e sample:
 ```bash
 rucio list-dids 'mc20_13TeV.410470*deriv.DAOD_PHYS*r13145*' | grep CONTAINER
 ```